Employment Law

 Can Your Employer Ask for a Doctor’s Note?

-• 3 unpaid sick days per year (ESA minimum).
+• 3 unpaid sick days per year

 Do You Get Paid for Sick Leave in Ontario?

-But you may receive pay if:
+You may still receive income if:

-When Can Your Employer Deny Sick Leave?
+Can an Employer Deny Sick Leave in Ontario?

 Can You Be Fired for Taking Sick Leave in Ontario?

-Sick Days Ontario: Quick FAQ
+Sick Leave Ontario: Quick Answers

 Are paid sick days mandatory in Ontario?

-What happens if I need long-term medical leave?
+What if I need long-term medical leave?

 📞 Call us at 1-855-821-5900 or request a consultation online.